 Pupils are encouraged to use the 'Worry Box' to share any concerns that they may have.
-The box is checked at least weekly, and well-being lead teachers address these concerns with the children.
+The box is checked at least weekly by the DSL and addresses these concerns with the children.

-There is an annual pupil survey conducted and results carefully considered.
+There is an annual pupil survey conducted, and results carefully considered.